MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/new.md

 ### July 23, 2019

 [!include[pn-dyn-365-guides](../includes/pn-dyn-365-guides.md)] app version 104.1907.19001 and CDS solution version 104.1907.0.33 introduces integration with Dynamics 365 for Field Service. **Field Service** customers can now attach guides to service tasks in Dynamics 365 for Field Service.
-When work orders are assigned to technicians, the technicians can launch the assigned guide in a dedicated **Field Service** tab in the [!include[pn-dyn-365-guides](../includes/pn-dyn-365-guides.md)] HoloLens application and do their work.
+When work orders are assigned to technicians, the technicians can launch the assigned guide in a dedicated **Field Service** tab in the [!include[pn-dyn-365-guides](../includes/pn-dyn-365-guides.md)] [!include[pn-hololens](../includes/pn-hololens.md)] application and do their work.

 Customers interested in previewing integration with Dynamics 365 for Field Service need to have an existing Dynamics 365 Customer Engagement (CRM) instance with Dynamics 365 for Field Service version 8.6.0.183 or later.